 I’ve started a new series here on Sneaky Veg about how to cook different vegetables.
 The first instalment, published last week, was about how to cook cauliflower.
 I’d love it if you had a read and do let me know if there are any vegetables you’d like me to focus on – so far I’ve had requests for leeks, green beans and fennel.
 Please sign up to my newsletter to receive notifications of my next instalment and all new recipes.

-Here’s how to make roasted cauliflower and fennel seeds with freekah, leeks, butterbeans and sumac:
+Here’s how to make roasted cauliflower and fennel seeds, leeks, butterbeans and sumac freekah salad: